 Metabolic Dysfunction

-SECTION I — What Is Metabolic Dysfunction?
+What is Metabolic Dysfunction?

 Every cell needs energy to function.